Ram-pressure stripping caught in action in a young cluster at $z = 2.51$: Main

-Direct evidence of the impact of environmental effects on cluster galaxies during their major formation epoch, $z \sim 2-4$, has been so far lacking.
-Most structures discovered at these epochs are either too young and extended with their halo masses far below typical clusters, or already pretty mature with the presence of a dominant population of quiescent galaxies.
-Recently, a novel type of structures has been discovered at $z\gtrsim2$~\cite{Miller:2018}, exhibiting a high galaxy density (and halo mass) in the core, yet most of their member galaxies remain star-forming.
-Among these structures, CLJ1001~\cite{Wang+16,Champagne:2021} at $z=2.51$ with a total mass close to a mature cluster ($M \sim 0.5-1 \times 10^{14}~\rm M_{\odot}$)~\cite{Wang+16} could serve as a crucial bridge between more extended protoclusters and fully formed galaxy clusters.
-The abundance of massive star-forming galaxies (SFGs) in a cluster-like environment makes CLJ1001 an ideal laboratory to investigate whether and how the dense environment affects massive galaxy formation.
+Direct evidence of the impact of environmental effects on cluster galaxies during their major formation epoch, $z \approx 2$--4, has so far been lacking.
+Most structures discovered at these epochs are either too young and extended with their halo masses far below typical clusters, or already relatively mature with a dominant population of quiescent galaxies.
+A novel type of structures has recently been discovered at $z\gtrsim2$~ \cite{Miller:2018,Capak:2011,Koyama:2013,Miley+2006,Dannerbauer+2014,Cucciati+2018,Oteo+2018,Shimakawa+2018,Daddi+2021}, that exhibits high overdensities of galaxies (and high halo mass) in the core but is dominated by star-forming galaxies.
+Among these structures, CLJ1001~\cite{Wang+16,Champagne:2021} at $z=2.51$ with a total mass close to a mature cluster ($M \sim 0.5-1 \times 10^{14}~ M_{\odot}$)~\cite{Wang+16}, could serve as a crucial bridge between more extended protoclusters and fully formed galaxy clusters.
+The abundance of massive star-forming galaxies (SFGs) and X-ray detections indicating the forming hot halo~\cite{Wang+16} make CLJ1001 an ideal laboratory to investigate whether and how the dense environment affects massive galaxy formation.

-CLJ1001 harbors 14 SFGs with $\log(M_\bigstar/{\rm M}_\odot)>10.5$ within the central 340~kpc, most of which are believed to soon transition into quiescent galaxies, as evidenced from their low gas fraction\cite{Wang+18}, compact sizes\cite{Xu+2023}, and a top-heavy galaxy stellar mass function\cite{Sun:2024}.
-In order to probe the role of dense environments in the evolution of these massive cluster SFGs, extensive multi-wavelength observations~\cite{Wang+16,Wang+18,Xiao+22} have been conducted~\cite{methods}.
-In particular, the CO(3-2) observations from ALMA, combined with high-resolution JWST/NIRCam imaging from the COSMOS-Web program~\cite{Casey:2023}, enable studies of the spatial distribution of both molecular gas and stars, which are among the most sensitive probes of various environmental effects.
+CLJ1001 harbours 14 SFGs with $\log(M_\star/{M}_\odot)>10.5$ within the central 340~kpc, most of which are expected to transition into quiescent galaxies soon, as indicated by their low gas fraction\cite{Wang+18}, compact sizes\cite{Xu+2023}, and a top-heavy galaxy stellar mass function\cite{Sun:2024}.
+To probe the role of dense environments in the evolution of these massive cluster SFGs, extensive multiwavelength observations have been conducted (Methods).
+In particular, the CO(3-2) observations from the Atacama Large Millimeter/submillimeter Array (ALMA), combined with high-resolution imaging from the James Webb Space Telescope (JWST)/Near-Infrared Camera (NIRCam) from the COSMOS-Web Survey (a JWST Cycle 1 Treasury programme), enable studies of the spatial distributions of both molecular gas and stars, which are among the most sensitive probes of various environmental effects.